FlorentRu/Customer-Churns-Predictive-Model/README.md

 - Pandas
 - Scikit-learn

-## Linear Regression Model for Customer Churn Prediction
+## Logistic Regression Model for Customer Churn Prediction

 This repository contains code for building a Linear Regression model to predict customer churn.
 Customer churn, also known as customer attrition, refers to the phenomenon where customers stop doing business with a company called Telco.
 Predicting churn can help businesses identify at-risk customers and take proactive measures to retain them.